mie-lab/geospatial_optimal_transport/README.md

-# Earth mover distance for spatiotemporal predictions
+# GeOT: A spatially explicit framework for evaluating spatio-temporal predictions

 ### Installation: